Objectionable material downloaded 'by accident' court told

 Smith suggested Buckley was making up his story to fit with the evidence.

-"No, I'm not".
+"No, I'm not."

-When asked about why the name John Parker was used for Buckley's account, the defendant said it was the alias he had used for years in his hospitality work and Spiderman was his favourite superhero.
+When asked about why the name John Parker was used for Buckley's account, the defendant said it was the alias he had used for years in his hospitality work and Spider-Man was his favourite superhero.

-"I didn't think I could be Spiderman, but I could be his brother".
+"I didn't think I could be Spider-Man, but I could be his brother."

 The trial continues.